-address the impact of gender-based violence from a feminist, trauma informed, woman centered, strengths-based lens serving women and self-identified women who are transgendered
+address the impact of gender-based violence from a feminist, trauma informed, woman centered, strengths-based lens serving women and trans women

 remain a valued stakeholder in our community's coordinated social response to reduce violence against women

 promote community inclusion through grassroots social action to increase Community's understanding of Itself as an integral partner in reducing gender-based violence

 embrace the growing global movement of allied men as a vital resource for reducing and eliminating all forms of violence against women and young girls

 We recognize the need for a dedicated Cowichan Valley information and emotional support line specifically for women currently experiencing or at risk of relationship abuse/violence, sexualized assault or sexual exploitation.

 We recognize the need for outreach services for women entrenched in survival sex trade, for women at risk of human trafficking, and youth at risk of sexual exploitation.

 We recognize the need for the accused to develop a plan for maintaining safety and mitigating risk for their victims of relationship violence in Duncan's designated domestic violence court.